✓ Updated May 2026

 What is Positano, Italy famous for?

-Positano, Italy is famous for Sunrise Serenity on Spiaggia Grande, Exploring the Hidden Church of Santa Maria Assunta, and Hike the Path of the Gods (Sentiero degli Dei) - Early Bird.
-Wake before the crowds to witness the first rays of sun paint the colorful houses of Positano in soft hues.
-The beach is yours to enjoy in quiet contemplation, with only the gentle lapping of waves as your soundtrack.
-Grab a coffee from a nearby cafe and simply soak in the magic before the day truly begins.
+Positano, Italy is famous for Sunrise Serenity on Spiaggia Grande, Hike the Path of the Gods (Sentiero degli Dei) - Early Bird, and Exploring the Church of Santa Maria Assunta.
+Witness the iconic Positano beach awaken before the crowds descend.
+The pastel-hued houses clinging to the cliffside glow in the soft morning light, and the gentle lapping of waves creates a tranquil soundtrack.
+Grab a coffee from a local bar and simply soak in the view.
 The best time to experience it all is during Mar or Apr.

 When you're ready to book Positano, Italy